SoftwareHeritage/swh-web/docs/developers-info.rst

 """"""""""""""""""""""""""

-    * :mod:`swh.web.config`: holds the configuration for the web applications.
+    * :mod:`swh.web.config`: holds the configuration for the web applications. when building the documentation.
-    * :mod:`swh.web.doc_config`: utility module used to extend the sphinx configuration when building the documentation.
     * :mod:`swh.web.manage`: Django management module for developers.
     * :mod:`swh.web.urls`: module that holds the whole URI scheme of all